How to improve your public speaking?

-The ‘Caged Tiger’ metaphor describes itself.
-Restlessly moving around a stage underlines anxiety and nerves within a speaker and it doesn’t give the audience a chance to focus on you or the point you’re trying to get across.
-Erratic movement can be a side effect of high pressured situations, but finding the balance between frequent movement and no movement at all, will help you deliver a much more composed speech.
+On the other hand, the “Caged Tiger” metaphor describes a speaker who is restlessly moving around the stage, which underlines anxiety and nerves.
+This can be a side effect of high-pressure situations, but finding the balance between frequent movement and no movement at all will help deliver a much more composed speech.

-- Preparing your speech and separating different points into different areas is important when trying to deliver a precise and collective presentation.
-Having individual points that are reflected through movement to a different area on the stage, can help audiences identify new sections of your speech.
-This can also remind you about moving around the stage and not sticking to a static position.
+In addition to movement, it’s essential to prepare your speech and separate different points into different areas to deliver a precise and collective presentation.
+Having individual points reflected through movement to a different area on the stage can help the audience identify new sections of your speech, and remind you to move around the stage and not stick to a static position.